JemRF WiFi Wireless Gateway Pro and WiFi Sensor Pro MQTT Options

 ..
 For WiFi Sensors with multiple probes, the above format is repeated for each probe.

-Sensor With Payload for Temperature & Humidity sensor:
+Sensor With JSON Payload for Temperature & Humidity sensor:

 [probe id] = [[{“temperature”:”80.42”,”unit_of_measurement”:”F”}],[{“humidity”:”53.10”,”unit_of_measurement”:”%”}]]